Above: Rob tries to chip out of the rough during the lab mini-golf outing, Aug. 2016. You may or may not be surprised to learn that Rob won.

 I am always open to enquiries from prospective graduate students at both the MSc and PhD levels.
 I expect PhD students to develop their own projects, with my guidance.
 MSc students would have a choice of projects.
 See Research for more.

-Here is a letter I ask all prospective grad students to read.
+If you scroll down this page a bit, you’ll find a letter I ask all prospective grad students to read.
 It talks about my approach to science and mentoring, and includes some questions I ask of all prospective students.

 For information on how to apply to our graduate program, information on admissions standards, funding, and deadlines, etc., go here.